awhooshingwind/awhooshingwind.github.io/resume.md

 - Provided personalized video feedback for each student's weekly cooking assignment
 - Taught multiple sections of world cuisine (100+ students in each), focusing on importance of understanding one another through our food
 - Held tutoring sessions for restaurant/business math & writing
-- Developed Excel spreadsheets to streamline tracking student progress (weekly assignment submissions, participation, etc.) - data pulled from Moodle CMS, Salesforce, and Sisense
+- Stramlined reporting/student tracking with some data scraping scripts (pulling from Salesforce, Excel, Sisense)
-- Created a simple grade tracking spreadsheet for student use (Moodle lacked an option to explore possible grade outcomes with differently weighted assignments and quizzes)
+- Created a simple grade tracking spreadsheet for student use (their custom Moodle LMS lacked this functionality, built this tool for the many older and ESL students who struggled with Moodle interface overall)
 - Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

 ###### Culinary Engineer - *Doe Bay Café, Snooze an A.M Eatery, et. al, June 2009 - March 2022*